 - Writing Sample that demonstrates your ability for graduate-level study in psychology.
 This should be work that you completed independently, so that our admissions committee may assess your individual skills in writing, research, and potential for graduate-level work.
 Please do not submit group projects.
 Possibilities include (but are not limited to): a capstone project, published article, grant proposal.

 - Description of Research - please include your research experience within your CV and leave this section blank.

 - Graduate Program Additional Materials - this is not required for our program.

 - Each letter should speak to your potential as a graduate student and professional in psychology.

 - Letters must be submitted electronically (do not mail paper copies).
 Once you are logged into the online application system, you will be asked to provide the names of your references and their contact information.
-Your references will then be emailed a link to an online form that they have to complete and electronically submit.
+Your references will then be emailed a link to an online rating form that they need to complete and electronically submit.
 You may also let your references know we request a narrative statement along with the form; there will be an opportunity to upload this statement on that online form.